koichi-murakami/g4bench/docs/Installation/index.md

    -j, --test          make output for CI [false]
 ~~~~

-The programs have multi-threading capability if you use a MT version of
+These programs have multi-threading capability if you use a MT version of
 Geant4.
 You can specify the number of threads with `-n` option.
 Also you can pin the CPU affinity with `-a` option, but
 take fully care for the CPU architecture of your machine, e.g.